Asish003/LeetCode/README.md

 # LeetCode Progress

 I am actively solving **LeetCode** problems to enhance my problem-solving skills.
-While I have made significant progress, some problems remain in the "attempting" stage as I work towards constructing solutions that pass all the test cases.
+While I have made significant progress, some problems remain in the "attempting" stage and few are incomplete as I work towards constructing solutions that pass all the test cases.

 ### Goals:
 - Refine my approach to challenging problems.